MatthieuLeNozach/nbm-demo-fork/web/README.md

 docker-compose up -d
 ```

-- Now you can open your browser and interact with these URLs:
+- Now you can open your browser and interact with these development URLs:

 Frontend, built with Docker, with routes handled based on the path: http://localhost